coinbase/mesh-cli/README.md

       --start int                      block index to start syncing (default -1) --transaction-concurrency uint   concurrency to use while fetching transactions (if required) (default 16)

-Use "rosetta-validator [command] --help" for more information about a command.
+Use "rosetta-cli [command] --help" for more information about a command.
 ```

 ### check:complete